gayeongpark/gayeongpark.github.io/_posts/2024-10-02-NETWORK-MONITORING.md

 2. Bandwidth/Throughput: Bandwidth refers to the theoretical maximum data transfer rate, while throughput measures the actual transfer rate in practice.

-3. Jitter: The variation in delay between data packets, which can cause issues in real-time applications like VoIP or video conferencing.
+3. Jitter: The variation in **delay between data packets**, which can cause issues in real-time applications like VoIP or video conferencing.

 Ensuring low latency, sufficient bandwidth, and minimal jitter is essential for maintaining network performance.